 Working in Entertainment is a goal for some people.
 Becoming a part of the team requires auditioning – and that can be discouraging.

-“If it’s your passion, don’t give up,” Brandon advises, “So many times, if opportunities don’t come your way, it’s not a reflection of you, [or] a reflection on your performance.”
+“If it’s your passion, don’t give up,” Brandon advises, “So many times, if opportunities don’t come your way, it’s not a reflection of you,

 Timing is important, and sometimes it’s everything.
 When an area holds an audition, they’re usually looking to fill a particular need.
 He shared a story, for example, of a friend who spent two years going to auditions, never getting the opportunity to join the team.
 One day, though, she was cast in six or seven roles on the spot.
 She had been in the right spot at the wrong time many times before, but her persistence kept her going.